Twin Perspectives

 On check in, we were given two cards for beach towels, and told that the hotel offers guests a cluster of beach beds and umbrellas once on the beach.
 Just a hop, skip and a jump away, having the option to spend our day between both the sea and the pool made for a lovely addition to our stay.

-iberostar selection
+review of iberostar selection lagos algarve

 The Iberostar Wave of Change Programme